 Do you find yourself reaching for the same spices over and over when cooking?
 I know I do.
 And if you haven’t explored the world of spice, it’s high time you do so.
-In fact, we’ll be looking more closely at spices in a new series of posts coming in a few weeks.

 Many cultures around the world have their own versions of spice mixes.
 Some are in the form of sauces rather than dry spices.
 All are designed to add flavor to the food you eat.
 That’s particularly important today for Americans trying to cut back on fat and salt while keeping good flavor.

 In China, for example, there’s Five Spice Powder.
 There are many variants but all are made of five spices in order to comply with the Asian concept of balance.
 The most common mixture is star anise, cloves, cinnamon, Sichuan pepper and ground fennel seeds.

 In India and South Asia, there are Marsalas.
 These spice mixes vary not only from region to region but from family to family.
 Garum marsala is one of the most well known.
 Hailing from Northern India, this mixture contains peppercorns, bay leaf, cloves, mace, cumin, cinnamon, coriander, cardamom, star anise and nutmeg.
 The word garum means spicy, but in a pungent way rather than hot.

 In France, we have Herbes de Provence, a combination of herbs typically found in the Southern France region.
 However, today this is a generic term for a blend of French herbs.
 There are variations on the mix, but generally it contains savory (an herb not much used these days), fennel, basil, thyme and lavender (which is not found in traditional French cooking).